 You want students to speak to the class.
-Maybe students are reciting poetry or participating in a mock trial or presenting their research reports or giving a book talk or making a podcast.
+Maybe they are sharing What I Did This Summer or About Me presentations to start the new year.
+Later, students will be reciting poetry or participating in a mock trial or presenting their research reports or giving a book talk or making a podcast.
 Every teacher has speaking activities.
 I’ve written elsewhere that all students tend to dislike these presentations in large part because we have never given them specific, direct instruction about speaking skills.
 (See https://pvlegs.blog/2019/11/16/100-english-teachers-walk-into-a-bar/.)
 I want to talk here about the few students who have another problem with public speaking.

 Introverted.
 Shy.
 Lacking self-confidence.
 You know these kids and you have several of them in your class.
 Even if you gave specific lessons about how to speak well, they would still be reluctant to get up in front of the class.
 We can’t give in to that fear, though, because oral communication is the number one way adults communicate, and we don’t want to rob any child of her or his chance of success.
 Some kids hate math, some hate writing, I hated art (It was supposed to be a cat!), but we want to help all students become complete and competent in all areas.
 Including speaking.